leleleadele/vue-selenium-cucumber-mashup/README.md

 2. style stuff using Sass. we're sassy
 3. follow BEM standards for class naming
 4. create components according to acceptance criteria
-5. create automated tests according to acceptance criteria
+5. turn acceptance criteria points into test scenarios (this is where Selenium + Cucumber comes into play)
 6. don't dwell on Vue/design too much!!!
 Plan your time so you can manage to try out Selenium and Cucumber within this week
 7. something's unclear? feeling stuck? don't hesitate to contact me (le Adele)